odk2012/MECH105---Algorithms-/Simpson's 13 algorithm/README.md

 if there are, the trapezoidal rule should be used for the last interval.

 *function I = Simpson(x,y)

 *Where the function numerically evaluates the integral of the vector of function values y with respect to x.
-*Your matlab function should also include the following:
+*Your matlab function also include the following:

 *Error check that the inputs are the same length.

 *Error check that the x input is equally spaced.

 *Warn the user (not an error, just a warning) if the trapezoidal rule has to be used on the last interval.